spacemansteve/SolrHeatmapLayer/README.md

 HeatmapSource object in pixels is based on the grid size of the Solr data and the number of pixels on the map.

+This code includes a quick and dirty area based filter query.
+Layers that cover a large area tend to create a lot of background noise for the heatmap.
+I expected this would all come out in the wash during classification, but it doesn't.
+A reasonable area filter might eliminate layers that are larger than 25% of the area of the map.

-This library borrowed some ideas from Jack Reed's library for Solr heatmaps with Leaflet.
+This library borrowed ideas from Jack Reed's very nice library for Solr heatmaps with Leaflet.

 You can see a version of this code running at